Evening News Anchor/Reporter

 WMTV/NBC15 Madison, Wisconsin

-Anchor-reporter John Stofflet has been awarded 25 Emmy Awards, been on assignment to 40 countries and all 7 continents, and has interviewed President Obama at The White House.
+Anchor-reporter John Stofflet has been awarded 25 Emmy Awards, Regional Edward R. Murrow Awards for Excellence in Writing, and has been on assignment to 40 countries and all 7 continents.
+He interviewed President Obama one-on-one at The White House.

 Talk about your frequent flyer miles: In his broadcasting career, NBC-15 News Anchor/Reporter John Stofflet has traveled on assignment to 40 countries on all seven continents--including Antarctica.
 He has even flown to The White House for a one-on-one interview with President Obama.

 The National Academy of Television Arts & Sciences has awarded Stofflet 25 Emmy Awards, including two Best News Anchor Emmys in the Chicago/Midwest Region.
 He has also received Edward R. Murrow Awards for Excellence in Writing and for his reporting, as well as Best Live On-Scene Reporting and Best News Writing Awards from the Wisconsin Broadcasters Association.
 In addition, Stofflet's story about an artist with cerebral palsy who creates paintings using a typewriter has gone viral, and has been viewed by more than 23 million people on YouTube.